OULibraries/homebox/README.txt

    --- IMPORTANT ---- End

  * Enable optional modules if you want (see list above)
- * Enable Home box module
+ * Enable Homebox module
- * Visit the Status Report page and make sure there are no Home box errors
+ * Visit the Status Report page and make sure there are no Homebox errors
- * Go to Administer > Site building > Home box
+ * Go to Administer > Site building > Homebox
  * Create an new page

 UPGRADING FROM 1.x TO 2.x
 -------------------------

-Sorry, but there is no upgrade path between the 1.x version of Home box and the 2.x version.
+Sorry, but there is no upgrade path between the 1.x version of Homebox and the 2.x version.
-In order for Home box 2 to work correctly, you must completely uninstall any previous versions and cleanly install this version.
+In order for Homebox 2 to work correctly, you must completely uninstall any previous versions and cleanly install this version.

 NEW FEATURES
 ------------

-Home box 2 is loaded with new features and improvements.
+Homebox 2 is loaded with new features and improvements.
 To get the most out of this module, please quickly read the list of changes in CHANGELOG.txt, under the 2.x section.

 CONTROLLING ACCESS TO HOME BOX PAGES
 ------------------------------------

-Access controls for Home box pages (not the admin interface) are no longer located in the standard Drupal permissions table.
-When creating/editing each Home box page, you can choose which roles are allowed to view the page.
+Access controls for Homebox pages (not the admin interface) are no longer located in the standard Drupal permissions table.
+When creating/editing each Homebox page, you can choose which roles are allowed to view the page.
 Unlike other Drupal components, if you do not choose any roles, then only admins can view the page.
 So, choose at least one role.
 For obvious reasons, anonymous users will not be able to save pages or add custom items.